Horo27/Simple-Notepad-Clone/README.md

 # Notepad Clone App

 This is a simple **Notepad Clone App** built using **Tauri** with a Rust backend and a vanilla frontend (HTML, CSS, JavaScript).
-The app also uses **Deno** for some additional functionality.
-It provides basic functionality to manage text files and offers a lightweight, desktop-friendly alternative for quick note-taking.
+The app provides basic functionality to manage text files and offers a lightweight, desktop-friendly alternative for quick note-taking.

 ## Features